arianitbp/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
 400 | Enter a valid Page
-401 | Unauthorized -- Your API key is wrong
+401 | Enter a valid API
 403 | Forbidden -- The contact requested is hidden for administrators only 404 | Not Found -- The specified contact could not be found 405 | Enter a valid ID